Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Email Deliverability Tools: What Actually Helps Cold Email vs What's Marketing-Email Hangover

 The email deliverability tool category is crowded with products built for marketing-email senders.
 Most of them solve the wrong problem for cold email.
-Here's the honest breakdown — which categories matter, which to skip, and what ColdRelay folds in at the infrastructure layer.
+Here's the honest breakdown — which categories matter, which to skip, free vs paid options, and what ColdRelay folds in at the infrastructure layer.

 DeliverabilityToolsCold Email Infrastructure